openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 #### One Call API version

-Please not that this sitemap does not cover all items of the example above.
+Please note that this sitemap does not cover all items of the example above.

 ```perl
 sitemap demo label="OpenWeatherMapOneCall" {